codingatmorning/projects/3dcalc/README.md

 :heavy_check_mark: The front end python code has been posted however the back end code remains private.
 However, I provided a windows executable of the backend back.exe that works on the above system

+:grey_exclamation: the python code was compiled with nuitka, and the python libraries used were numpy, pyqt5, and subprocess

 :negative_squared_cross_mark: The program is usually good about closing background processes, but sometimes back.exe is left running so check task manager

 - [ ] Run back.exe as daemon instead of as subprocess